 Liability coverage is written on an occurrence basis, without deductibles.
-Coverage includes general, automobile, police, public officials' errors or omissions, stop gap, and employee benefits liability.
-Limits are \$4 million per occurrence self-insured layer, and \$21 million per occurrence in the re-insured excess layer.
-The excess layer is insured by the purchase of reinsurance and insurance and is subject to aggregate limits.
-Total limits are \$25 million per occurrence subject to aggregate sublimits in the excess layers.
+Coverage includes general, automobile, police, errors or omissions, stop gap, employment practices, prior wrongful acts, and employee benefits liability.
+Limits are \$4 million per occurrence in the self-insured layer, and \$16 million in limits above the self-insured layer is provided by reinsurance.
+Total limits are \$20 million per occurrence subject to aggregates and sublimits.
 The Board of Directors determines the limits and terms of coverage annually.

-Insurance coverage for property, automobile physical damage, fidelity, inland marine, and boiler and machinery are purchased on a group basis.
+Insurance for property, automobile physical damage, fidelity, inland marine, and boiler and machinery coverage are purchased on a group basis.
 Various deductibles apply by type of coverage.
-Property insurance and auto physical damage are self-funded from the members' deductible to \$750,000, for all perils, other than flood and earthquake, and insured above that to \$400 million per occurrence subject to aggregates and sublimits.
+Property coverage is self-funded from the members' deductible to \$750,000, for all perils other than flood and earthquake, and insured above that to \$400 million per occurrence subject to aggregates and sublimits.
 Automobile physical damage coverage is self-funded from the members' deductible to \$250,000 and insured above that to \$100 million per occurrence subject to aggregates and sublimits.